 houses in Norway are predominantly wood, and although ours looked a bit like a large garden shed

 was always very warm inside.
 Triple glazing and excellent insulation is

 something that housing

 Local fishermen sell their catch right on the quayside in Stavanger.
 Interestingly, they're

-not allowed to sell you prawns fresh, so they're cooked on the boat when sailing back to port.
+not allowed to sell you prawns raw, so they're cooked pink on the boat when sailing back to port.